Paul instructed believers living in the center of the Empire not to oppose the government – its existence had been “arranged” by God – Romans 13:1-8.

 Certainly, Paul was not naïve about the nature of the State, and he certainly did not have an idealistic view of Rome.
-He had experienced pressure, resistance, and persecution at the hands of Roman authorities, among others.
+He had experienced pressure, resistance, and persecution at the hands of Roman magistrates, among others.

 We are NOT called to live lives conformed to the ideologies and values of this age.
-Yes, the State is very often unjust and brutal, which is precisely the point.
-Disciples of Jesus ought not to do evil so that some greater “good may” – (Romans 12:1-2).
+Yes, very often the State is unjust, even brutal, which is precisely the point.
+Disciples of Jesus ought not to do evil so some greater “good may come” – (Romans 12:1-2).